IgniteUI/igniteui-angular/.github/PULL_REQUEST_TEMPLATE.md

  - [] This PR includes `CHANGELOG.MD` updates for newly added functionality
  - [] This PR contains breaking changes
  - [] This PR includes `ng update` migrations for the breaking changes
+ - [] This PR includes behavioral changes and the feature specification has been updated with them